kirilenkobm/DirExplorer/Plans.md

 # Mandatory TODO List

-* Status bar with data like how many items in the directory, total size, etc
+* ~~Status bar~~ with data like how many items in the directory, total size, etc

+_I beleive these 3 are connected:_
 * Settings - apply after close immediately
+* Fix and order view updates
+* BUG: sometimes just does not update dir content view, updating State and AddressBar

 * Fix bug with back and forward for archives
 * Entity select on one click, open on two
-* Fix and order view updates
 * Table view: sorting
 * Unit tests
 * Stress tests ???
-* BUG: sometimes just does not update dir content view, updating State and AddressBar
 * Get rid of magic numbers and strings
 * README and documentation
 * ~~Semaphore for text generation too~~